Kandahar Expedition (1833–1834): Siege of Kandahar

 Seeking to launch another attempt to reclaim his rule in Afghanistan, Shah Shujah marched his men through the Bolan Pass in April, which coincided with Ranjit Singh moving from Lahore to attack Peshawar and dislodge Barakzai rule there.
 In May 1834, Shah Shujah reached Kandahar and besieged the city, but had trouble effectively storming it due to lack of siege equipment and poor quality of troops.
 Despite this, Shah Shujah had a great numerical superiority over his Barakzai enemies, with some estimations that his army had reached a size of over 80,000 men.
 Despite this, Shah Shujah feared the arrival of Dost Mohammad to aid his half-brothers in Kandahar, but still believed he was miles from reaching Kandahar.

 On 29 June, the Shah Shujah ordered his men to scale the walls of Kandahar with ladders, however they were defeated, with many being killed and wounded from the failed assault.
 Short skirmishes followed after this until Dost Mohammad Khan had arrived, who now began clashing with Shah Shujah's force.
 When Dost Mohammad arrived, skirmishes and clashes broke out even further, and at one point, Shah Shujah chose to fight in the day instead of night, wishing to give his soldiers time to rest after being fatigued.
 Thus, Shah Shujah began battle again and overcame Dost Mohammad's force, who was slowly being pushed back, as Shah Shujah's forces reached the walls of Kandahar.
 However, following this, much of the Barakzai troops who had drawn up on the flanks began engaging Shah Shujah's armies, with over 3,000 men under Dost Mohammad Khan and Sardar Mir Afzal Khan.
 Sardar Mir Afzal Khan himself attacked Shah Shujah.
-Shah Shujah, fearing to be captured, fled.
+Shah Shujah was wounded during the battle, fearing to be captured, fled.
 When his forces saw him fleeing, they abandoned and fled the battlefield.
 As the rout commenced, an English general, William Campbell, was wounded and also captured by the Barakzai forces.